mike1234-pixel/city-walks-client/README.md

 Global state is managed by **redux** and **react-redux**.

-The patterns are straightforward and aim to avoid unnecessary abstraction.
-Action Creators for example are not included, neither are constants used to replace action types.

 State is managed locally by components in cases where state is only required locally, such as in **./src/components/pages/Admin/Admin.jsx**. **React Hooks** are used for this purpose.

 The `userFirstName`, `userId` credentials and `loggedIn` state are stored in **local storage**.
 When the user logs out local storage is cleared and the user state reset.